evinzant/ENS/README.md

 This IS NOT going to be effective with LLM's.
 This system is designed for significantly less data than the size of LLM's.
 I don't have a max size because it dependant on SO many variables.
 I will instead provide use cases that this system will work with.

 This is not an "install it and it will run," type of project.
 It's about a 90% solution.
 It will take some work on your part to make the system work.
-What did you expect for "free as in beer?"

 If you have questions you can contact me.
 My gmail account is kd5jos@gmail.com.
 No, I won't rewrite something for YOUR specific needs.
 I'm posting this to demonstrate what 15 months of unemployment has me creating.
 Take this code and improve on it.